databiomes/modeltrainprotocol/docs/source/instructions/samples/index.rst

 Samples
 ========

-Samples provide practical examples and code snippets that demonstrate how to use the Model Training Protocol components effectively.
+Samples provide practical examples and code snippets that demonstrate how to use the Model Train Protocol components effectively.

 .. toctree::
    :maxdepth: 2